Make a healthier version of a Breakfast Hot Pocket at home with this easy recipe that uses the bread machine and a few simple ingredients.

 Continue this pattern until you reach the bottom.
 Tuck the bottom two pieces around the bottom.

 Carefully move the hot pockets to a baking sheet.
-In a small bowl, combine the egg and water.
+In a small bowl, combine the remaining egg and water.
 Use a pastry brush to coat the dough.
 Bake for about 20-25 minutes until the dough is golden brown.

 Recipe